Shape

 NOTE

-remote_state is an alternative way of managing the Terraform backend compared to generate.
+remote_state is an alternative way of managing the OpenTofu/Terraform backend compared to generate.
 You can not use both methods at the same time to manage the remote state configuration.
 When implementing remote_state, be sure to remove the corresponding generate block for managing the backend.

 The following backends are currently supported by remote_state: